Malika Andrews

-Malika Rose Andrews (born January 27, 1995) is an American sports journalist and reporter.
+Malika Rose Andrews McMenamin (born January 27, 1995) is an American sports journalist and reporter.
 She is the host of NBA Today, which replaced The Jump.
 She joined ESPN in October 2018 as an online NBA writer and debuted as its youngest sideline reporter for a broadcast during the 2020 NBA Bubble.
 Andrews was named one of the Forbes 30 Under 30 in the sports industry for 2021.

 Early life and education

 Andrews was born in Oakland, California, to Mike, a personal trainer, and Caren, an art teacher.
 She grew up as a fan of the Golden State Warriors.
 During eighth grade, she began the year at Head-Royce School and later attended a year-round therapeutic boarding school in Utah, graduating at 17 in 2012.
 Andrews is of Jewish descent through her mother and had a bat mitzvah in 2008.

 Andrews worked at her maternal grandfather's civil rights law firm for a year before studying for a communications degree at the University of Portland and graduating in 2017.
 While at the University of Portland, she was a sports writer, sports editor and editor-in-chief of The Beacon, the school newspaper.
 While at school she reported on a player who suffered a brain bleed after crashing into a wall.
 Following her story in the paper, the school put up padding to prevent further injuries.

 Her younger sister, Kendra Andrews, covered the Golden State Warriors for NBC Sports Bay Area.
 In December 2021, Kendra was hired by ESPN to cover the Golden State Warriors.